Katson-com/docs/docs/centralq-chat/pricing.md

-CentralQ offers two distinct tiers tailored to meet diverse user needs – the feature-rich CentralQ Chat Pro and the accessible <a href="http://www.centralq.ai" target="_blank">CentralQ.ai</a>.
+CentralQ offers two distinct tiers tailored to meet diverse user needs – the feature-rich CentralQ Chat and the accessible <a href="http://www.centralq.ai" target="_blank">CentralQ.ai</a>.

-### CentralQ Chat Pro
+### CentralQ Chat

-Unlock the full potential of CentralQ Chat with our Pro version.
+Unlock the full potential of CentralQ Chat with our paid version.
 Designed for those who seek a comprehensive, integrated experience with Business Central.

 ### CentralQ.ai